wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 here is that data items might be accessed with a pointer that points to the middle of the memory block allocated to it.
 In this case, the mapping table should correctly figure out the identity of the allocated block, and update the mapping table accordingly.
 To find the starting address of the containing block given any arbitrary unaligned address, the paper proposes using an ordered skiplist as the main indexing structure.
+Updates to the skiplist are serialized using a global lock.
+Read operations, however, can be performed in a lock-free manner in parallel with update operations.
+This is because skiplist maintains

 The normal execution of LSNVMM is described as follows.
 When the application requests memory allocation within a transactional region, the allocator only reserves a range of virtual address space without populating it with physical pages.
 The request is also recorded in an allocation log, which will be flushed when the transaction commits.
 Memory free operations are similarly logged in the deallocation log.
-The run-time system should keep a table of speculatively allocated blocks, and allocate a transaction-private buffer to each of the block.
+The run-time system should keep a table of speculatively allocated blocks, and allocate a transactional private buffer to each of the block.
 Store operations on these blocks will be redirected to the corresponding buffers during the transaction.
 We omit the details of conflict detection here because it is an orthogonal area of research.
 On transaction commit, the commit handler first persists speculative writes by flushing them to the thread's log.
 The log head pointer is incremented by the size of the write set, and then the commit handler copies data in speculative blocks to the log area using streaming writes.
 New entries are inserted into the mapping table, with keys being the starting addresses of blocks allocated during the transaction, and values being pointers to the physical address of the corresponding log entry.
+Similarly, blocks that are deallocated will be removed from the mapping table.
 In the last step, the commit handler flushes both the allocation log and deallocation log, after which the transaction is declared to be committed, and a commit record is written.